apache/flink/docs/java_api_guide.md

 myResult.output(new LocalCollectionOutputFormat(outData));
 ```

-**Note:** Collection data sources will only work correctly, if the whole program is executed in the same JVM!
+**Note:** Currently, the collection data sink is restricted to local execution, as a debugging tool.

 [Back to top](#top)